 With the holidays come extra servings of sweets and snacks.
-It is common to gain a pound or two between Thanksgiving and New Year’s, but sticking to healthy snacking as a family can help stave off the extra holiday weight.
-Enjoy the cookies and candy in moderation this season, and make nutrition fun for the family by serving up healthy treats.
+It is common to gain a pound or two between Thanksgiving and New Year’s, but sticking to healthy snacking can help stave off the extra holiday weight.
+Enjoy the cookies and candy in moderation this season, and make nutrition fun for everyone by serving up healthy treats.

 It’s been said that an apple a day keeps the doctor away, so why not have fun with it?
-Encourage your kids to get creative and help whip up a batch of fruit nachos for dessert.
+Whip up a batch of fruit nachos for dessert; this dish is simple and all ages can help prepare.
 The chocolate and caramel drizzle add just the right amount of sweetness, and everyone will get a healthy dose of fiber and antioxidants from the fruit.

-Many of us enjoy a salty snack on occasion, but skip the chips and try edamame.
+Many of us enjoy a salty snack on occasion, but this year try skipping the chips and try edamame.
 A 1 1/8 cup serving of edamame pods has fewer calories and 8 less grams of fat than just one ounce of potato chips.
-You’ll also be consuming 9 grams of fiber and 11 grams of protein, making it the perfect snack to power your family through a busy day of holiday festivities.
+You’ll also be consuming 9 grams of fiber and 11 grams of protein, making it the perfect snack to power through a busy day of holiday festivities.